christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 #### Caveat
-Jobs that require a large number of cores/memory can spend a long time languishing in the queue.
-Sometimes it's faster to loop instead of parallelize.
+Jobs that require a large number of cores/memory (>8 cores and/or >48 GB RAM) can spend a long time languishing in the queue.
+Sometimes it's faster to reduce memory requirements by looping instead of parallelizing.

 ### Sample script header